PaskLab/cardano-docker/Docs/topology.md

 ### Enable Topology Updater

+If you're using docker-compose, change the env `CNODE_HOSTNAME: 'CHANGE ME'` parameters under the `cardano_cli` service for **your own domain URL**.
+If you're using IP's, do not touch anything.

-Use the following command in `cardano_cli` container to activate topologyUpdater cron job:
+If you're not using docker-compose, use the following command in `cardano_cli` container to activate topologyUpdater cron job:

     docker exec -d cardano_cli cron -f

 You'll be able to get a topology.json file after the script made 4 successful attempt.
-You can check your attemps using the following command:
+You can check your attempts using the following command:

     docker exec cardano_cli cat /root/node_data/topologyUpdater_lastresult.json